top of page

 If you're going for individual psychotherapy, then your session will last approximately 50-55 minutes.
 This 50-55 minute session is referred to as a "therapeutic hour."
 This is standard practice, although some clinicians will offer 45-minute sessions or 60-minute sessions.
 I stick with the 50-55 minutes and "block off" 60 for each session.
 Some of the rationale behind the timing is that therapists need a minute to collect their thoughts, jot some notes (if they haven't been taking them during the session), and 'reset' before their next client comes into the office.
 They also probably need to pee at some point.
 We are humans, after all.

-Who provides psychotherapy?
+Who provides therapy?

-How long does psychotherapy last?
+How long does therapy last?

 Length of therapy can vary depending on your specific needs and circumstances.
 Some people come to therapy with a specific issue or concern, and brief solution-focused therapy may be the right fit.
 Often, that can last six to eight sessions.
 Some people come to therapy to explore issues that seem to run a little deeper.
 They might engage in therapy for several months or even years.
 In my practice, generally I start seeing people once a week for about three months.
 After that, some continue coming in weekly, while others move to every other week and some eventually transition to once a month.
 I’ve had people who transition out of therapy and come back in once or twice a year for a “tune up” or for a series of sessions to address a specific concern that has come up.
 You can talk about your needs and expectations when we meet for the first appointment.
 There are some insurance plans that only cover a set number of sessions in a given year.
 If you are planning on using insurance to cover the costs of sessions, you will want to know what those limitations are, so calling your insurance might be important to find out more information about your insurance plan.
 You can also contract with me for a specific number of sessions and then evaluate where you are and if you want to continue working together.